I have always had a keen interest in the art of professional fighting and more specifically, martial arts.

 The evening had 6 Prelim Bouts and 5 Main Card Bouts lined up for the enthusiastic spectators, however, to the crowd’s dismay, some fights were over within minutes of the first round.

-Following are images that reflects some of the event’s highlights:
+Following are images that reflect some of the event’s highlights:

 Kaleka Kabanda (Pro Fitness Kickboxing Academy) defeated Mutuale Basambombo (PFA) via unanimous decision – two great fighters in the making.